-How to Detect and Decode QR Code with YOLO, OpenCV, and Dynamsoft Barcode Reader
+Detecting and Decoding QR Codes in Python with YOLO and Dynamsoft Barcode Reader

-In the past two weeks, I trained a custom YOLOv3 model for QR code detection and tested it with Darknet.
-In this article, I will use OpenCV’s DNN (Deep Neural Network) module to load the YOLO model for making detection from static images and real-time camera video stream.
-Besides, I will use Dynamsoft Barcode Reader to decode QR codes from the regions detected by YOLO.
+In the past two weeks, I trained a custom YOLOv3 model specifically for QR code detection and tested it using Darknet.
+In this article, I will demonstrate how to use OpenCV’s DNN (Deep Neural Network) module to load the YOLO model for detecting QR codes from static images and real-time camera video streams.
+Additionally, I will show how to use the Dynamsoft Barcode Reader to decode QR codes from the detected regions provided by YOLO.

 QR code detection with OpenCV DNN and YOLOv3